 I used historical monthly returns on the S&P 500 and the Fidelity Investment Grade A form of debt issued by government entities and corporations.
 Index (FBNCX) downloaded from Yahoo Finance.
 I assumed that any dividends and distributions, reduced by any related income taxes, were immediately reinvested.

 Yahoo Finance provides a Closing Price and an Adjusted Closing Price.
 I used the percentage changes in the Adjusted Closing Price to calculate the total return for each Any investment that you purchase.
 Examples include an exchange-traded fund, a mutual fund, stock in an individual company, a bond and a money market fund.
 There are also many more complex financia...
 More.
 For the S&P 500, the Closing Prices and Adjusted Closing Prices were identical.
 For the A form of debt issued by government entities and corporations.
 Index, they were not.
-I assumed that the difference in the percentage changes between the Adjusted Closing Price and the Closing Price were interest payments.
+I assumed that the difference in the percentage changes between the Adjusted Closing Price and the Closing Price were A charge for borrowing money, most often based on a percentage of the amount owed. payments.

 I assumed that Chris would fund any shortfalls from current income or other after-tax savings and that there would be no borrowing costs or additional taxes.